xescugc/rebost/doc/xescugc.md

 ## Term

-This idea is from Raft, the term identifis the "tiem" the current.
+This idea is from Raft, the term identifis the "term" the current.
 Its a number incremented on each election, with this simple rule, we can identify old Nodes that try to be Leaders and are old.

 <a name="node_role"></a>
 ## Node (follower) Role